-Comfort Systems USA, Inc. (FIX), a leading provider of commercial, industrial and institutional heating, ventilation and air conditioning (“HVAC”) services, today announced that it has entered into an agreement to acquire Dyna Ten Corporation (“Dyna Ten”) headquartered in Fort Worth, Texas.
+Comfort Systems USA, Inc. (FIX), a leading provider of commercial, industrial and institutional heating, ventilation and air conditioning (“HVAC”) services, today announced that it has entered into a definitive agreement to acquire the BCH Holdings, Inc. family of companies (“BCH”) headquartered in Tampa, Florida.

-Dyna Ten is a regional mechanical contractor based in Fort Worth, Texas.
-Dyna Ten engages in a broad range of mechanical contracting projects, HVAC service and controls, in the Dallas/Fort Worth metroplex and in surrounding areas.
-Initially Dyna Ten is expected to contribute annualized revenues of approximately $70 million to $80 million at profitability levels that are generally equal to or above those currently experienced by Comfort Systems USA operations.
+BCH is a regional mechanical contractor based in Tampa, Florida.
+BCH engages in a broad range of mechanical contracting projects and services in Central Florida, and conducts service operations in 10 states throughout the southeast.
+Initially BCH is expected to contribute annualized revenues of approximately $100 million to $110 million at profitability levels that are generally equal to or above those currently experienced by existing Comfort Systems USA operations.

-The transaction is currently scheduled to close on or about May 1, 2014 and is subject to customary closing conditions including approval by the shareholders of Dyna Ten Corporation.
+The transaction is expected to close on or about April 1, 2017 and is subject to customary closing conditions, including expiration or termination of the limitations imposed under the Hart-Scott-Rodino Act.
 In light of the required amortization expense related to intangibles and other costs associated with the transaction, the acquisition is expected to make a neutral to slightly accretive contribution to earnings per share during the first 12 to 18 months after the acquisition.

 For additional information regarding known material factors that could cause the Company’s results to differ from its projected results, please see its filings with the SEC, including its Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K.